Lower School Program

 Problem solving is at the heart of our mathematics curriculum.
 Using the Math in Focus (Singapore Math) program, students gain deeper conceptual understanding through the use of hands-on manipulatives and the review of diagrams and models.
 They also practice and review skills and concepts with a personalized online program.
 Through investigating problems individually, in small groups or as a whole class, students develop the critical-thinking skills, positive attitudes, and confidence needed for life-long achievement in mathematics.

-Lower school students study a variety of topics in earth, physical, biological, engineering, and the social sciences.
-Through a combination of hands-on activities in the IDEA Lab as well as field trips, visits with experts, and the development of research skills in and out of the classroom, students are able to take ownership and make meaning of important topics and issues.
+Through a combination of research and inquiry, students work collaboratively to find solutions to real world problems in the fields of life and environmental sciences, physics and engineering, social justice, and the social sciences.
+Our students use inquiry-based processes to foster their curiosity and problem-solving skills, and to gain an appreciation for in-depth investigation.
+They experiment with objects, materials, and phenomena that allow them to build the foundation for understanding basic science concepts and humanities themes.
+In our local Frankford community, students investigate neighborhood and community problems to meet our goal of enhancing understanding and civic awareness and city pride.
+Through a combination of hands-on activities, building, and experimentation in the IDEA Lab as well as field trips, visits with experts, and the development of research skills in and out of the classroom, students take ownership and make meaning of important topics and issues.
 Each classroom’s investigations, steeped in study of the UN Sustainable Development Goals, deepen further through Project-based Learning modules.

 Technology

 Students in first and second grades are introduced to iPads and Chromebooks.
-In third grade, the use of technology increases as they experiment with coding, website design, and developing their keyboarding skills for writing.
+In third grade, the use of technology increases as they experiment with electronics, website design, and developing their keyboarding skills for writing.
 All students are assigned individual Chromebooks for use during the school day.
 These skills are further honed in fourth and fifth grades, moving into specialized technology instruction in Middle School.
+All students have use of the School’s laser cutter, 3-D printer, electronics components, film-making and graphic design equipment, and maker materials.

 Quakerism